Akomand/AEOP_Research_2021/Week3/README.md

 - Highlight concepts in BLUE<br>
 - Highlight results/experiment in GREEN <br>
 - Highlight approach in ORANGE <br>
-- Highlight contributions in red
+- Highlight contributions in RED

 ### TUESDAY
 We will find papers in Question Answering and read through them in detail.
 We will also look at possible code implementations of